Monday, June 29, 2009

 another second to swallow.

-The understated quality of the poem belies its viscerality, the physical nature and sensations that accrue to a close reading of it.
+As is the case in Stacy Blair's work, the understated quality of the poem belies its visceral intensity, the physical nature and sensations that accrue to close readings of it.
 This response is encapsulated in the final two lines: "..chew on the blade,/ another second to swallow."
-Revulsion is part of the point, what gives the poem its potency, and why I would align it to post-avant.
-It is disturbing, unsettling, but not presented in a ham-fisted way.
-In fact, if read quickly, this is a rather inconspicuous poem.
-You have to read it very slowly and carefully for it to work its magic.
+Revulsion is part of the point, what lends the poem its potency, and why I would align it to post-avant.
+It disturbs, unsettles, yet is not presented in a grandstanding way.
+In fact, if read quickly, it is rather inconspicuous.
+It must be read slowly and carefully for its spell to be cast.
 The title (He Is Watching) clues us in that the poem, on at least one level, concerns voyeurism.
-It could be emotional, psychological, or sexual, but it undoubtedly involves a self-conscious narrator, who cloaks her rhetoric in metaphoric terms.
-This is a very sophisticated game that Copeland is playing.
-It is a surprisingly complete performance from a younger poet, and doubly surprising because the different levels are not immediately apparent on first reading.
-If you dig deep into this poem, it is perceptible that the lack of sentiment and fanfare are specifically what allows the poem to play its game successfully.
-Levels of temporality are important here too: the narrator is "becoming," while "surveying all that was."
-All in all, a tough, tense performance, that does a good job of hiding its own edges, and allows the reader to venture as far in as he or she dares.
+It could be emotional, psychological, or sexual, but it undoubtedly involves a self-conscious narrator, who cloaks her rhetoric in metaphoric terms; a sophisticated narrative-thematic gambit Copeland makes.
+It is, also, a surprisingly complete performance from a younger poet, and doubly surprising because the different levels are not immediately apparent on first reading.
+If you dig deep into this poem, it is perceptible that the lack of sentiment and fanfare are specifically what allows the poem to turn its tricks successfully.
+Levels of temporality are salient here too: the narrator is "becoming," while "surveying all that was."

 Other poems in the collection play their games more overtly.
-Flirtations turns emotional confrontation into a children's game, minimizing their seriousness with dollops of irony and raw frankness:
+Flirtations turns psycho-affective confrontation into a children's game, minimizing its seriousness with dollops of irony and raw frankness:

 Drunk beside the pond, we play